alampim/shopify_demo_01/README.md

 [Michael Alampi](https://github.com/alampim)

 ## Description
-This project was done by utilizing pair programming and with no knowledge of Ruby or rails.
+This project was developed with agile pair programming development methodologies.
+Both authors had no prior knowledge of the Ruby lanague or rails framework.

 DONE | Task